RosenIvanovDev/football-team-manager/README.md

 ### And the most important thing is to have fun 😁.

-Let me tell you how to run this code.
+Let us tell you how to run this code.

 ### 1.Clone this repository
 ```terminal